VinnieRossi/katacoda-scenarios/rhoar-spring-boot/getting-started-spring/deploy-to-openshift.md

 ``oc rollout status dc/getting-started``{{execute}}

 You should see output in the console similar to `replication controller "getting-started" successfully rolled out`.
-Then you can either go to the OpenShift web console and click on the route or click [here](http://getting-started-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)
+Then you can either go to the OpenShift web console and click on the route or click [here](http://getting-started-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com).
+You should see the same page as before only this time it's coming from the application hosted on OpenShift!

-You should see the web application with two fruits listed.
-The buttons still do not work because we didn't implement those functionalities but you should still see them.

 ## Congratulations